Bryan Pelé

-Bryan Pelé (born 25 March 1992) is a French professional footballer who plays as a midfielder.
+Bryan Pelé (born 25 March 1992) is a French professional footballer who plays as a midfielder for an amateur side Enfants de Guer.

 Career

 Pelé made his Ligue 1 debut on 25 August 2013 in a 2–0 away loss against EA Guingamp.
 He replaced Yann Jouffre after 68 minutes.
 Ten minutes later, he received a yellow card.

 He joined Stade Brestois in January 2015, in a 2 1/2-year contract.

 In June 2017, it was announced Pelé had signed a two-year contract with Troyes.

 In June 2019, Pelé signed a two-year contract with Ligue 2 side EA Guingamp.

+On 9 August 2023, Pelé joined Concarneau on a one-season contract.